swainechen/lacer/README.md

      -BQSR recal.txt
 ```

-Alternatively, lacepr can be used:
+Alternatively, the provided lacepr command can be used:
 ```
 ./lacepr input.bam recal.txt recal.bam
 ```